 Water, on the rocks

-fizkes/ShutterstockDrinking more water can help you feel full and eat less food, but if you're really trying to lose weight, make sure yours is on ice.
+fizkes/ShutterstockDrinking more water can help you feel full and eat less food, but if you're really trying to lose weight without exercise, make sure yours is on ice.
 People who drank six cups of chilled water a day raised their resting metabolism by 12 percent, burning an extra 50 calories, according to a study published in the Journal of Endocrinology and Metabolism.
 The body has to work harder to bring the water to a warmer temperature before digesting it, therefore burning more calories.
 Fifty calories may not seem like much but over time it can help you lose about five pounds a year, the researchers say.

 Take a good multivitamin

 Marie C Fields/ShutterstockVitamins have come under fire recently for being a waste of money but if you're trying to lose weight, they might be worth your cash.
 In a Chinese study of obese women, researchers found that those who took a daily multivitamin lost significantly more body fat than those who took a placebo pill.
 Why?
 It's possible to be overweight yet undernourished, a state that could cause the body to crave more food as a way to get necessary nutrients, the authors note.
-(Psst: This is one healthy habit cardiologists swear by too.)

 Buy blackout curtains

 Myimagine/ShutterstockIf you fall asleep to the gentle glow of your phone's screen, the television, or even a nightlight, it's time to find a new bedtime routine, as an Ohio State University study found that blue light during slumber can cause you to gain weight.
 The light can alter your circadian rhythm, causing you to get less deep sleep and to eat more during the daytime.
 In the study, mice who slept with a light on gained 50 percent more weight than their furry friends who slept in pitch black.
 And even though this study was done on mice, the researchers say the results still apply to humans.
 People who sleep with the light on experience hormonal disruptions just like the mice, and previous studies on shift workers have found those whose schedules require them to sleep when it's light out tend to gain weight.
-Don't miss these 10 other ways to naturally reset your sleep cycle.

 Content continues below ad